 10. SatVu (UK) — High-Resolution Thermal Imaging from Space

-SatVu is pushing thermal imaging from space to an entirely new level of spatial resolution.
-Where most thermal satellites provide data at 60-100m resolution, SatVu’s satellites deliver thermal imagery at resolutions sufficient to identify individual buildings, industrial facilities, and infrastructure assets, enabling applications that were previously impossible from orbit.
+SatVu is pushing thermal imaging resolution to a place nobody else has reached from orbit.
+Most thermal satellites provide data at 60-100m resolution.
+SatVu’s satellites deliver thermal imagery sharp enough to pick out individual buildings, industrial facilities, and infrastructure assets.
+That opens up applications that simply weren’t possible before from space.

-The company’s primary focus areas include monitoring industrial emissions and energy waste, assessing energy efficiency of buildings at urban scale, detecting methane leaks from oil and gas infrastructure, and identifying unauthorized industrial activity.
-SatVu has attracted significant interest from energy companies, regulators, and defense organizations.
+Their main focus areas: monitoring industrial emissions and energy waste, assessing building energy efficiency at the urban scale, detecting methane leaks from oil and gas infrastructure, and spotting unauthorized industrial activity.
+Energy companies, regulators, and defense organizations have all taken notice.

 Key strengths: